Jessica Helfand: Yale University

+Winterhouse Studio

 Helfand and her late partner William Drenttel founded Winterhouse Studio — a design studio, institute, publishing imprint, and foundation — in 1997.
 Alongside William Drenttel, she held the first Henry Wolf Residency at the American Academy in Rome in 2010.
+They co-directed Winterhouse until Drenttel’s death in 2013.

+Design Observer

 In 2003, along with Michael Bierut and Rick Poynor, they launched the Design Observer blog and website.
 With Michael Bierut, Helfand cohosted 132 episodes of The Observatory (2014 to 2019); in 2016, they launched a second podcast, The Design of Business | The Business of Design, which spawned an annual conference by the same name.
 Fortune Senior Editor Ellen McGirt took over as the show's new co-host in the fall of 2019.

+Writing

 Helfand has written for many national publications, including the Los Angeles Times Book Review, Aperture, and The New Republic.
 She is the author of numerous books on design and cultural criticism, including Paul Rand: American Modernist (1998), Screen: Essays on Graphic Design, New Media and Visual Culture (2001) and Reinventing the Wheel (2002), which formed the basis for an exhibit in 2004 at the Grolier Club in New York City.
 Her critically acclaimed Scrapbooks: An American History (Yale University Press, 2008) was named "the best of this year’s gift books" by The New York Times.
 Design: The Invention of Desire, was published in 2016 by Yale University Press.
 Culture is Not Always Popular, a fifteen-year anthology of Design Observer was co-edited by Michael Bierut and Jarrett Fuller, and was published by MIT Press in 2018.
 Face: A Visual Odyssey was published in 2019, also by MIT Press.
 In 2021 her book Self-Reliance was published by Thames & Hudson.

 Appointed by the postmaster general to the U.S. Citizens Stamp Advisory Committee in 2006, Helfand chaired the Design Subcommittee until 2012.
 She was a 2018 Director’s Guest at Civitella Ranieri, a 2019 fellow at the Bogliasco Foundation, and the 2020 Artist in Residence at the California Institute of Technology.